 After working in developing contexts to ensure low-income communities gain access to safe water services, we know water scarcity is a serious issue globally.
 Therefore, we will measure our water consumption and also ensure the environment our partners work within are kept safe.

 - All existing Thankyou product suppliers to ensure they are adhering to local environmental protection regulations by safely disposing of hazardous chemicals during the manufacturing process, to ensure waterways are protected

 - All new Thankyou product suppliers to ensure they are adhering to local environmental protection regulations by safely disposing of hazardous chemicals during the manufacturing process, to ensure waterways are protected by date of first production

 - Measure and report on Thankyou’s direct total water usage (operations & products) annually by December 2023

 6. Thankyou reports on the progress and impact of its environmental and social goals

-Thankyou will publish the progress and impacts of Thankyou's Responsible Business Goals in an annual environmental and social report, beginning with reporting period of Thankyou’s 2021 financial year.
+Thankyou will publish the progress and impacts of Thankyou’s Responsible Business Goals annually.
+Please see our first report here.

 Initiatives we participate in